If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Salazar groaned and screwed up his face.
 ‘I just quoted Godric.
 He used to go on and on about how blood magic wasn’t really a field in its own right.
 Oh I bet he’s giggling away in the afterlife right now, the overgrown child.’

-Harry carried the portrait back, shrank the books and stashed them in his pocket, then swiped his golden egg of the study desk.
+Harry carried the portrait back, shrank the books and stashed them in his pocket, then swiped his golden egg off the study desk.

 Salazar’s grumbling followed him all the way up the stairs to Myrtle’s bathroom.

 ‘All our champions are here!’
-Bagman swung his legs off the edge of a desk.
-The black and yellow robes of his old beater’s shirt were tight over his belly.
+Bagman swung his legs off the edge of a desk, the black and yellow robes of his old beater’s shirt drawing tight over his belly.